michael2012z/BitBible/markdown/Etheridge/files/1Tim.md

 19. and lay for themselves a good foundation for that which is to be, that they may lay hold on the true life.

-20. O Timothy, watch over that which is confided to thee, and fly from vain words,B'noth kolee serïktho, vain voices. and the turnings of false knowledge.
+20. O Timothy, watch over that which is confided to thee, and fly from vain words,

 21. For they who pursue it err from the faith.
 Grace be with thee.
 Amen.